LizzyTrevisan/Prodigy_SD_03/README.md

 Click the "View All" button to view all contacts in the DataGridView.

 ## Exporting Contacts to Excel:
-Click the "Export" button to save the contact list to an Excel file.
+Click the "Download" button to save the contact list to an Excel file.
 This application simplifies contact management tasks, making it ideal for small businesses or personal use.